For Global Travelers

 - Others with particular expertise with the particulars of the risk environment

-For more information about the Global Risk Assessment Committee, please contact the International Risk and Security Coordinator.
+For more information about the Global Risk Assessment Committee, please contact the Global Travel, Health, and Safety team.

 Process of Petitioning for a Waiver of Travel Restrictions